Engagement Rate and Influencer Marketing

 Prioritize Engagement Over Reach

 If you want to work with master influencers, people who command attention from the biggest and highest-paying brands, you’ll need to prioritize engagement rates over pure reach.
 Having millions of followers starts to lose significance if the percentage of people who actually engage is comparatively small.
-Put simply, reach determines how well an influencer’s content performs.
+Put simply, engagement determines how well an influencer’s content performs.

 To help clear this up, reach is simply how many connections an influencer has, while engagement is a tally of actions those connections perform, such as: